c3lang/c3-web/docs/getting-started/introduction.md

     [Download C3](prebuilt-binaries.md), available on Mac, Windows and Linux.

-C3 is an evolution of C and a minimalist systems programming language.
+C3 is a general-purpose systems programming language for building native software.

 ### 🦺 Ergonomics **and** Safety
 - Optionals to safely and quickly handle errors and null.